WooCommerce Multistore Documentation for MULTISITE

 - All product meta-data can be exported to other stores, including content imagery, galleries, and featured thumbnails.

-- Sync any product type.
-Simple, grouped, external, or variable.
+- Sync any WooCommerce product type.

 5) Network Administration Page – Top↑